 He was selected by Federal District Court Judge Charles R. Breyer as one of twenty lawyers, among 150 attorney applicants nationwide, to serve as a member of the Plaintiffs' Steering Committee to prosecute claims on behalf of a nationwide class of consumers against Volkswagen, Porsche and Audi over their diesel emissions scandal.
 The cases were pending in the Northern District of California in MDL 2672: In Re Volkswagen "Clean Diesel" Marketing, Sales Practices, and Products Liability Litigation.

-Frank presently serves as one of ten members of the Plaintiffs' Executive Committee selected by Federal District Court Judge Jesse Furman to lead litigation pending in the Southern District of New York on behalf of a nationwide class of consumers against General Motors for safety related defects in over 27 million vehicles.
+Frank previously served as one of ten members of the Plaintiffs' Executive Committee selected by Federal District Court Judge Jesse Furman to lead litigation pending in the Southern District of New York on behalf of a nationwide class of consumers against General Motors for safety related defects in over 27 million vehicles.
 The cases are currently pending in MDL 2543: In Re General Motors Ignition Switch Litigation.

 At present, Frank serves as a member of the Plaintiffs' Executive Committee in the prosecution of cases against Boeing arising from the Ethiopian Airlines crash of a 737 Max 8 in Addis Ababa on March 10, 2019, which killed 149 passengers and 8 crew members.
 19-cv-02170: In Re Ethiopian Airlines Flight ET 302 Crash.
 He also serves as a member of the Plaintiffs' Steering Committee in claims on behalf of numerous victims who lost their homes and loved ones in the Thomas/Woolsey Wildfires in Southern California.
 JCCP Action No. 4965: In Re Southern California Fire Cases.
 In addition, he serves as a member of The Steering Committee in the prosecution of over 1,400 clients against So.
 Cal Gas arising out of the Porter Ranch gas storage facility failure.
 In Re: Southern California Gas Leak Cases, JCCP Action No. 4861.